1980s Amusement Arcade George Wilson Photography British Culture Archive

 The George Wilson Collection

 “I have exhibited my work locally several times, including ‘Postcards from the Coast.’
-This exhibition showcased color digital postcard prints that challenged traditional concepts of the seaside.
-A few years ago, an unexpected interest arose in my collection of arcade photographs as a result of a chance encounter between two friends.
+This exhibition showcased colour digital postcard prints that challenged traditional concepts of the seaside.
+A few years ago, an unexpected interest arose in my collection of arcade photographs due to a chance encounter between two friends.
 Eventually, my archive of more than 400 images, known as ‘The George Wilson Collection,’ was accepted into the SEAS (South East Archive of Digital Photography).”

 Gallery